bazilinskyy/text-crowdsourced/README.md

 # Analysing crossing behaviour of a pedestrian with an automated car and other pedestrian in the traffic scene
 This project defines a framework for the analysis of crossing behaviour in the interaction between a pedestrian and an automated vehicle with a textual eHMI using a crowdsourcing approach.
 The jsPsych framework is used to for the frontend.
 In the description below, it is assumed that the repo is stored in the folder `text-crowdsourced`.
 Terminal commands lower assume macOS.

 ## Setup
-Code for creation of stimuli is written in Python.
+Code for creation of stimuli and QA is written in Python.
 The project is tested with Python 3.8.5.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows:
 - `pip install -e text-crowdsourced` will setup the project as a package accessible in the environment.
 - `pip install -r text-crowdsourced/requirements.txt` will install required packages.

+For QA, the API key of appen needs to be places in file `text-crowdsourced/secret`.
+The file needs to be formatted as `text-crowdsourced/default.secret`.

+## Analysis
 Code for analysis is written in MATLAB.
 No configuration is needed.
-The project is tested with MATLAB 2021b.
+To run the analysis code, a config file needs to be created (as described [lower](https://github.com/bazilinskyy/text-crowdsourced#configuration-of-analysis)) and file `text-crowdsourced/analysis/analysis.m` need to be run.
+The project was tested with MATLAB 2021b.

+## Implementation on heroku
+We use [Heroku](https://www.heroku.com/) to host the node.js implementation.
+The demo of the implementation may be viewed [here](https://text-crowdsourced.herokuapp.com/?debug=1&save_data=0).
+Implementation supports images.

+## Crowdsourcing job on appen
+We use [appen](http://appen.com) to run a crowdsourcing job.
+You need to create a client account to be able to create a launch crowdsourcing job.
+Preview of the appen job used in this experiment is available [here](https://view.appen.io/channels/cf_internal/jobs/1884388/editor_preview?token=65NVm9aKVsyz_jlitEr3bA).

+### Filtering of appen data
+Data from appen is filtered based on the following criteria:
+1. People who did not read instructions.
+2. People who are younger than 18 years of age.
+3. People who completed the study in under 300 s.
+4. People who completed the study from the same IP more than once (the 1st data entry is retained).
+5. People who used the same `worker_code` multiple times.
+One of the disadvantages of crowdsourcing is having to deal with workers that accept and do crowdsourcing jobs just for money (i.e., `cheaters`).
+The framework offers filtering mechanisms to remove data from such people from the dataset used for the analysis.
+Cheaters can be reported from the `textehmi.analysis.QA` class.
+It also rejects rows of data from cheaters in appen data and triggers appen to acquire more data to replace the filtered rows.

+### Anonymisation of data
+Data from appen is anonymised in the following way:
+1. IP addresses are assigned to a mask starting from `0.0.0.0` and incrementing by 1 for each unique IP address (e.g., the 257th IP address would be masked as `0.0.0.256`).
+2. IDs are anonymised by subtracting the given ID from `config.mask_id`.

 ### Visualisation
 Figures are saved in `text-crowdsourced/_output`.